 - Builds up to and above $1000: 1440p 144/240hz, or 4K 60hz

-Above all else, you need a budget for your Gaming PC before you can even THINK of building it.
-The first thing you need to ask yourself is: How much am I willing to shell out for my Gaming PC?
+Above all else, you need a budget for your gaming PC before you can even think of building it.
+The first thing you need to ask yourself is: how much am I willing to shell out for my gaming PC?

 Now if you’re going on the $400 to $600 price range, you’re breaking into big boy territory.
-This is the range in which you can expect playable framerates even with high graphics.
-So this is more of a sweet spot when it comes to building a Gaming PC.
+This is the range in which you can expect playable frame rates even with high graphics.
+So this is more of a sweet spot when it comes to building a gaming PC.

 By the $700 to $800 range, you can now play VR games in addition to content creation.
-Couple that with the ability to play AAA Games in the Highest settings and you’re pretty much good to go on your PC.
+Couple that with the ability to play AAA games in the highest settings and you’re pretty much good to go on your PC.

 If you’re looking for an alternative here is our guide on the best prebuilt gaming PC models right now.

-Pros and Cons of Building A Gaming PC
+Pros and Cons of Building a Gaming PC

 Building your PC is very cost-efficient.
 A good entry-level gaming PC can be built for as low as $300 to $400 if you know which parts you should get.
 Meanwhile, those who want a beefy PC can also get just that with a $500 to $800 budget.
 Long story short, you’re better off getting the various parts and building it yourself.

 Buying your PC means contenting yourself with the prebuilt cooling system installed.
-NOT a good idea if you’re going to use it to play games.
-This is because most prebuilt cooling systems in PC’s are VERY inefficient.
+Not a good idea if you’re going to use it to play games.
+This is because most prebuilt cooling systems in PCs are very inefficient.
 Having a better cooling system allows your PC’s parts to last longer, thus saving you money in the long run.

-Easier to upgrade
+Easier to Upgrade

 Knowing the specs and capabilities of your PC because you built it gives you the information needed for which parts you need to upgrade.
-Something that those with prebuilt PC’s don’t have the luxury of.
-In addition to that, building your PC gives you the experience to DO the upgrading yourself.
-Which is not only saving your time, but also the money in your wallet.
+Something that those with prebuilt PCs don’t have the luxury of.
+In addition to that, building your PC gives you the experience to do the upgrading yourself, which is not only saving your time but also the money in your wallet.

-Complete Control over customization
+Complete Control Over Customization

-Websites That Help In Building A Gaming PC
+Helpful Websites for Building a Gaming PC

 Although it’s a good idea to make your PC, the process itself is hard when you’re either doing it by yourself or doing it for the first time.
 So it might be a good idea to consult websites that provide an in-depth look into PC building.
 Here are two of the most recommended ones: